 Towel Mountain Climbers

 If you do not have objects around the house that you can repurpose, we recommend doing workouts that don’t require weights or equipment.
 Implement push-ups, sit-ups, squats, crunches, and planks into your routine.
 Walking and running are also beneficial for your health.

-As you adjust your at home workout routines, make sure to always do a proper warm-up before working out and a cool-down after working out.
-Then, just remember to keep your workouts fun and use what you have—keeping in mind that you should only lift what you can physically manage!
+As you adjust your at-home workout routine, make sure to always do a proper warm-up before working out and a cool-down after working out.
+Remember to keep your workouts fun and use what you have—keeping in mind that you should only lift what you can physically manage!